diequies/100daysofdata/README.md

 ---

+### **Days 120 of #100DaysOfData Challenge**

+Interesting day, I learnt new things in my *Omdena* project and also I took a big step forwards in the *Deep Learning* Specialization.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+Today I started to write the *Pseudocode* of the Active Learning tool.
+The *Pseudocode* is a tool used in software engineering to plan the code, basically it consists on write what you want the code to do in plain English but in the shape of code.
+Afterwards it is easier to move from *Pseudocode* to normal code.
+I hope tomorrow I finish this step.
+2. **Course**: [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning?=&page=1).
+Completed the course *Structuring Machine Learning Projects*, this course is a bit more generalist and applies also to other classical Machine Learning algorithms.
+It goes through the ML/DL proyect explaining possible errors or issues that might come up and strategies to tackle them.
+The content is very similar to his book *Machine Learning Yearning*.

+---

 ### **Days 119 of #100DaysOfData Challenge**

 Weekend of almost just courses at Datacamp, I couldn't spend much time in anything else.

-2. **Course**: [Machine Learning Scientist with Python datacamp Career Track](https://app.datacamp.com/learn/career-tracks/machine-learning-scientist-with-python).
+1. **Course**: [Machine Learning Scientist with Python datacamp Career Track](https://app.datacamp.com/learn/career-tracks/machine-learning-scientist-with-python).
 Could complete 2 modules, Dimensionality Reduction in Python and Machine Learning for Time Series Data.
 Both were interesting, the first was more a review of what I new, mostly *T-SNE*, *PCA*, etc. The second course was completely new for me, it went through from features extraction to applying cross validation and machine learning models to time series.
 I found quite complex the Time Series, I would need to come back and study them a bit more.

 ---